zyj-2000/THQA/README.md

 2. We will carry out more subjective experiments on your results and update work.
 3. Thank for your support.
 Hope this work can promote each other!!!

+## 🚧 More Information and Convenience is Coming ...
+(This is space is left to fill in the future)
 ## 🌋 Distortions
 <p align="center">
 <img alt="thqa" src="https://github.com/zyj-2000/THQA/blob/main/imgs/dis.png" width="92%">